TomasBoda/agent-lang-web/public/documentation/language-design/agents.md

 Let's define an agent of type `person` which is able to move in a two-dimensional space.
 ```
 agent person 5 {
-    property x : 0 = x + choice(-1, 1);
+    property x: 0 = x + choice(-1, 1);
-    property y : 0 = y + choice(-1, 1);
+    property y: 0 = y + choice(-1, 1);
 }
 ```
 The above agent defines two properties, `x` and `y` both of which are initially set to `0`.
 In each step of the simulation, both `x` and `y` are either incremented or decremented by `1`, independently from each other.
-In this way, we modeled an agent who randomly moves in a two-dimensional space.
+In this way, we modeled an agent who moves randomly in a two-dimensional space.

 ## Multiple Agent Types
 In AgentLang, we can define multiple agents with different behaviours which either behave independently from each other, or interact with each other.